TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 Figure~\ref{fig:proba_heatmap} shows the predicted probability of Sand, $P(\text{Sand})$, over the $N$--$V_\mathrm{s}$ feature space.
 The model assigns high-confidence predictions near the training samples: the deep blue region coincides with the cluster of Clay training points, and the deep orange region aligns with the Sand training points at $N \geq 29$.
-The decision boundary tracks the lower envelope of the Clay $N$--$V_\mathrm{s}$ trend, implying that the model has learned the joint relationship between penetration resistance and shear-wave velocity characteristic of each soil class.
-In physically atypical corners---high $N$ combined with very low $V_\mathrm{s}$ (lower right of the plot), and very low $N$ combined with high $V_\mathrm{s}$ (upper left)---the predicted probability shifts toward $P \approx 0.5$, indicating that the model appropriately reduces its confidence when extrapolating far from training data.
-The shape of the boundary is physically interpretable: granular soils (Sand) are characterised by high penetration resistance ($N$), whereas fine-grained soils (Clay) tend to exhibit higher shear-wave velocity relative to their penetration resistance---consistent with empirical $N$--$V_\mathrm{s}$ relationships that place Clay above Sand in the $N$--$V_\mathrm{s}$ space.
-One exception is the low-$N$, low-$V_\mathrm{s}$ corner, where the predicted probability shifts toward Sand despite Clay training samples being present in that region (Figure~\ref{fig:proba_heatmap}).
-This arises because no Sand training samples exist in this part of the feature space; without contrasting examples, the model cannot infer the correct class boundary, and the prediction diverges from physically expected behaviour.
-The dashed reference curves ($V_\mathrm{s} = 100N^{1/3}$ for Clay and $V_\mathrm{s} = 80N^{1/3}$ from the railway design standard) confirm that the $P = 0.5$ boundary aligns well with engineering practice across most of the domain, but deviates in data-sparse regions.
+In this constructed feature space, the decision boundary broadly follows the separation induced by the two reference curves rather than revealing an independently validated soil-class mechanism.
+In feature-space corners far from both class contexts---high $N$ combined with very low $V_\mathrm{s}$ (lower right of the plot), and very low $N$ combined with high $V_\mathrm{s}$ (upper left)---the predicted probability moves toward $P \approx 0.5$, indicating lower confidence under extrapolation.
+We therefore read the probability surface as a diagnostic of how TabPFN interpolates within this synthetic setup.
+The perfect test accuracy on the held-out split should be read with this caveat in mind.
+The test set does not probe the lower-left region near or below the Sand reference curve; in this region, the TabPFN $P=0.5$ boundary dips below $V_\mathrm{s}=80N^{1/3}$ for $N \leq 9$ and remains close to it for $N=10$--$12$.
+A hypothetical Sand sample on the reference curve in this corner would therefore lie near the decision boundary, where the prediction confidence is low rather than reliably correct.
+Test accuracy alone is therefore an incomplete summary of the model's behaviour in this data-sparse region.

+The predictive probabilities provide a complementary signal even in the absence of misclassified test samples.
+The most uncertain test sample, at $(N=14, V_\mathrm{s}=193)$, has $P(\mathrm{Sand})=0.898$ and predictive entropy $0.475$, compared with $0.071$ for the next-highest test sample.
+Within Euclidean radius $50$ in $(N,V_\mathrm{s})$, this sample has zero Sand and two Clay training neighbours, consistent with its elevated entropy.